 Once an insight card has been created, verbatim examples and recommended actions can be added via the insights screen.

 Adding verbatim examples

-- Click the plus icon next to the verbatim(s) that you wish to add to your insight card.
-You can add a maximum of three
+Click the plus icon next to the verbatim(s) that you wish to add to your insight card.

-Actions allow you to define the next steps for taking insights from theory into practice.
-The most appropriate action will depend on what it is you're trying to accomplish.
+Actions allow you to communicate the so what? of your insight and make recommendations to stakeholders.
+The most appropriate action will depend on what you (or your stakeholders) are trying to accomplish.

 To add an action, simply click the plus button next to 'Actions' near the top of your insight card.

 Here are a few ideas:

 Implementing an escalation process when customers use churn indicative language in live chats with support agents

 Updating or adding new buyer personas to support sales and marketing efforts

 Launching an advertising campaign that exploits the identified weak points of a competitor